Brian Blume: Power struggle within TSR

 When Gygax heard that TSR was being shopped around, he returned to Lake Geneva.
 After some investigation of the company finances, Gygax charged that the financial crisis was due to mismanagement by Kevin Blume: excess inventory, overstaffing, too many company cars, and some questionable (and expensive) projects such as dredging up a 19th-century shipwreck.
 Gygax persuaded the board of directors to remove Kevin Blume as president.
-The final vote was 4–1, with Brian Blume abstaining.
+Brian Blume abstained from the final vote, which went 4–1 in favor of removing Kevin.
 However, the outside directors still believed the company's financial problems were terminal and the company needed to be sold.
 In an effort to prevent this, in March 1985 Gygax exercised his 700-share stock option, giving him just over 50% control.
 He appointed himself president and CEO, and in order to bring some financial stability to TSR, he hired a company manager, Lorraine Williams, who dismissed the three outside directors.
 Bringing Williams on board backfired for Gygax when in October 1985, Brian Blume revealed that he had triggered his own 560-share option, and then he and his brother Kevin had sold all their shares to Williams, leaving her as the majority shareholder.
 Gygax took TSR to court in a bid to block the Blumes' sale of their shares to Williams, but he lost, and Williams replaced Gygax as president and CEO.

 Having sold all his company shares, Brian Blume stepped down from the board of directors and left TSR.